MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/implement-hvci-compatible-code.md

 ---
-title: Implement HVCI compatible code
+title: Implement memory integrity compatible code
-description: Follow these steps to use to evaluate HVCI driver compatibility of your driver code. ms.date: 07/20/2022
+description: Follow these steps to use to evaluate memory integrity driver compatibility of your driver code. ms.date: 07/20/2022
 ---

-# Implement HVCI compatible code
+# Implement memory integrity compatible code

-This section describes how to implement Hypervisor-protected Code Integrity (HVCI) compatible code.
+This section describes how to implement memory integrity compatible code.

+> [!NOTE]
+> Memory integrity is sometimes referred to as *hypervisor-protected code integrity (HVCI)* or *hypervisor enforced code integrity*, and was originally released as part of *Device Guard*.
+Device Guard is no longer used except to locate memory integrity and VBS settings in Group Policy or the Windows registry.

-To implement HVCI compatible code, make sure your driver code does the following:
+To implement compatible code, make sure your driver code does the following:

 - Opts in to NX by default
 - Uses NX APIs/flags for memory allocation (NonPagedPoolNx)